Kia ora koutou,

-Recommendation: Start a paraikete visual diary/journal to document your creative process, containing research, drawings, ideas, inspiration, references that support your exploration of the Paraikete Whero experience.
+Recommendation: Consider starting a paraikete visual diary/journal to document your creative process, containing research, drawings, ideas, inspiration, references that support your exploration of the Paraikete Whero experience.

 Kaupapa: Tahaawaitanga